jaspreet39431/pps-report/report.md

 -----------

-                                                         EXPERIMENT NO: 1
+ #                                                       Experiment No: 1
  Write a code to print name of the collage.
 ```C
 #include<stdio.h>
 int main()